The Festival des Copeaux | SpönliFest will take place from May 14 to 17, 2026 in the Pierre-à-Bot Orchard in Neuchâtel.

 Can my kids come?

 Yes.
 Kids are very welcome to join the festival.
-We even have a carving course with Andreas especially for the little ones!

 Language at the festival?